aleen42/PersonalWiki/summary/coremail/lunkr_coremail/lunkr_coremail.md

 Since then, you have installed a server for Lunkr in the previous section, and now you may need to synchronize data of certain organizations in Coremail with `udsyncutil`.

+#### 2.1 Install a package

-Before doing this step, download the related package from the following path:
+Before the process of synchronizing, download the related package from the following path:

 `\\192.168.209.6\qc\cim\release\04.customer\CIM-9140\cmXT5.0.x_lunkr_cm_proxy_RHEL6_x86_64.tar.gz`